 This is a big one, and the one I will leave you with.
 I always, always, always, stress about getting it all done before school starts.
 I’ve changed classrooms now 4 times and have inherited some big messes.
 And guess what -it never does get done before school starts.
 You can only do the best you can do, and that might mean leaving some projects for later.

 I had a usable library, but I didn’t have all the labels I wanted and there were some piles of books I hadn’t organized.
 That project didn’t get finished until the following summer… and that’s ok!
 If I had tried to finish it all before school started, I might not have organized the library in the way that made the most sense.
 After having used it for a year, I had a better sense of what I wanted in an organized library.
 Every year I do different projects around the room and make it better and better.
 Your first year in a space you are still getting to know the space and the materials.
 You can always change things around.

 Thinking about your classroom set up for kindergarten can be overwhelming, but with these 7 tips it doesn’t have to be!
 There’s definitely a lot to think about but keep in mind the children who will be sharing the space with you!

-If you are looking for more support as you think about Back to School, check out this free guide and join my free Facebook Group!
+If you are looking for more support as you think about Back to School, check out this free video series and join my free Facebook Group!